StAlphonsos/osdhud/README.md

 xterm -e systat :-)

 At the moment it only is purported to work under OpenBSD.
 FreeBSD might still work but I have not sat in front of a FreeBSD machine in a few months.
 Linux is unsupported at the moment but should be relatively easy to do if anyone cares.
+I guess a MacOSX/iOS port could exist but I doubt `osdhud` is shiny enough to attract any attention from that crowd...

 ## Administrivia